sentryco/GAMigration/README.md

   - Version: 0.9.0 or later

 These dependencies are managed by the Swift Package Manager (SPM) and are defined in the `Package.swift` file of the project.

+> [!NOTE]
+> Use Swift's built-in URL and Data handling methods for parsing the initial parts of the QR code

 ## What Are Protocol Buffers?